 - Retropubic colposuspension.
 Your doctor might choose this method, along with a combo of others, if your bladder has dropped -- your doctor might use the term “prolapsed.”
-He’ll use stitches (sutures) to lift up and support tissues at the entrance to your bladder.
+They’ll use stitches (sutures) to lift up and support tissues at the entrance to your bladder.

 Electrical Nerve Stimulation

 Electrical pulses can be used to stimulate your bladder and change the way it reacts.
 This helps control the urge to pee.
 These procedures are not performed for stress incontinence.

 - Tibial nerve stimulation.
 This procedure does not require anesthesia and is an office procedure.
 A stimulator triggers your tibial nerve, which is located at your ankle.
 This sends electrical stimulation to your spine, where it affects the nerves that control your bladder.